Learn / practitioner

 The four categories, in one paragraph each

 Endpoint management is the umbrella.
-It’s the set of operational practices and tools that keep the laptops, desktops, tablets, and phones in your environment configured, patched, secured, and recoverable.
+It is the set of operational practices and tools that keep the laptops, desktops, tablets, and phones in your environment configured, patched, secured, and recoverable.
 Everything below sits inside it.

 RMM (Remote Monitoring and Management) is the operational backbone.
 It lets your IT team — or your IT vendor — see every endpoint in inventory, push software, run scripts, deploy patches, troubleshoot remotely, and respond when an endpoint reports a problem.
 Without RMM, you have to walk to each device.
 With RMM, one engineer can manage hundreds.
 NinjaOne, Datto RMM, ConnectWise Automate, N-able N-central, Atera, Kaseya VSA — all RMM platforms.